Nafeesat Rabiu-Adebayo · PhD · PMP · PMI-ACP · AWS Cloud Practitioner

 YouTube · Global Platform

-A global public education platform reaching 29,000+ viewers across 22 countries, translating economic systems and cultural patterns through AI-enabled production.
-New episodes on the logic behind the world we live in.
+A global public education platform with 30,000+ views, translating economic systems and cultural patterns through AI-enabled production.
+Original content on the logic behind the world we live in.
+Watch on YouTube.

 Book · Published 2026